OfficeDev/M365Bootcamp-TeamsEmergencyResponse/README.md

 This repository contains the entire workshop, including presentation material and step-by-step instructions.
 To complete the hands-on portion of the lab, you will need:

  * A computer with a web browser and an Internet connection (a phone is too small to successfully construct the solution, though it is usable from a mobile device.)
- * A Microsoft 365 Developer subscription (get one free at [https://aka.ms/M365DeveloperProgram](https://aka.ms/M365DeveloperProgram), or one will be provided for you by the workshop facilitator.)
+ * A Microsoft 365 Developer subscription (get one free at [https://aka.ms/M365DeveloperProgram](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=M365-github-rogerman), or one will be provided for you by the workshop facilitator.)
  * For the coding exercises, you will need to install development tools on your computer:
-    * Node Version Manager (optional but recommended to allow switching Node versions)
+    * [Node Version Manager (nvm)](http://npm.github.io/installation-setup-docs/installing/using-a-node-version-manager.html) (optional but recommended to allow switching Node versions)
-    * Node.js (SharePoint Framework currently requires version LTS 10.x)
+    * [Node.js](https://nodejs.org/en/) (SharePoint Framework currently requires version LTS 10.x)
-    * A code editor such as Visual Studio Code
+    * A code editor such as [Visual Studio Code](https://code.visualstudio.com/download?WT.mc_id=M365-github-rogerman)

 ## The Workshop